 Munich is a popular city in Germany and the capital of Bavaria.
 Munich has a long history and there are many cultural places to discover and explore.
 It is 623 km (387.1 mi) away from Berlin and will take six to seven hours by train.
 The city is very influential in the art scene.
 Furthermore, Munich is well-known for its Oktoberfest which is an annual beer festival in October.
 Munich has plenty to offer like Munich Residenz where the Royal Family used to stay during the Renaissance.
 Marienplatz is popular among tourists where there are plenty of shops and sightseeing to do.

 Potsdam is known for its magnificent view and unique architectural designs.
 Potsdam is the capital city of Brandenburg and is 30 minutes away from Berlin by train.
 It is one of the largest UNESCO World Heritage Sites in Germany.
 There are plenty of things to do in Potsdam like Sanssouci Park which looks like it just came out of a fairytale.
 You will also be able to marvel at Dutch-style houses built by King Fredrick William in the 18th century.
 As a getaway trip, visiting Potsdam from Berlin is definitely worth it!

 There is more beyond Berlin

 Weekend trips are slowly becoming a trend nowadays.
 Whether you are a local or tourist, it is always good to have a good break or get away from the hustle and bustle of city life.
 Relax and take a breath.
-Sight-see the different places and try some activities in Germany and all around Europe.
+Sight-see the different romantic places and try some fun things to do in Germany and all around Europe.
 See what Germany has to offer you!

 Get Trip101 in your inbox